mapbox/mapbox-ar-unity/README.md

 You will need to experiment with various `DesiredAccuracyInMeters` and `UpdateDistanceInMeters` settings.
 I recommend keeping your update distance on the higher side to prevent unnecssary alignment computation.
 The tradeoff, of course, is that you may begin to drift.
 Which value you use depdends entirely on your application.

-### Manual Calibration?

-You can easily implement `ManualSynchronizationContext` so that a user can manually calibrate their "session."
-One example is to use Mapbox Satellite data to build a map (as is done in the provided scene).
-You can drag this map or place pins on it to approximate your current physical location.
-You can also use an arrow to represent which direction are you facing.
-Note, however, that you will eventually see drift over time if no further calibration is done.

 ## Limitations

 This has been developed with TDD (see `SimpleAutomaticSynchronizationContextTests`).
 However, these tests are quite limited and do not yet fully encapsulate the different scenarios which will inevitably arise in reality.
 Additionally, while I have done extensive testing "on the ground," I've been in limited, specific locations, with ideal GPS accuracy.
 I make no guarantees that what is currently provided in this library will solve your problems or work in your area (please help me make it better).